 There are no program-specific deadlines for admission into the positron emission tomography and computed tomography program at this time.

 PET/CT Application Timeline:

-The applicant should submit the application and fee, high school and post secondary transcripts, and proof of board certification for nuclear medicine technology (if applicable).
+- 6 months prior to semester: The applicant should submit the application and fee, high school and post-secondary transcripts, and proof of board certification for nuclear medicine technology (if applicable).

-The student should receive a letter from The PET/CT program indicating additional requirements.
-Prior to completion the of current semester the student should have the clinical interview completed.
-The student must be accepted by a clinical training site and all official documentation must
+- 2 months prior to semester: The student should receive a letter from The PET/CT Program indicating additional requirements.
+Prior to completion the of the current semester the student should have the clinical interview completed.
+The student must be accepted by a clinical training site and all official documentation must be completed.